gzqx/stupid_rss_generate/README.md

 # Stupid Rss Generator
-This is a stupid perl script that generates a RSS XML file that you can subscribe to with your RSS reader.
+This is a stupid perl script that generates an RSS XML file that you can subscribe to with your RSS reader.

 ## Why
 Mainly because I want to be able to subscribe to serial books.
 As we all know, RSS is dying since it is hard to harvest data from RSS users.